-Lockout/Tagout
+Lockout/Tagout Module #F0U0804

 The purpose of a lockout/tagout program is to establish procedures for placing lockout and/or tagout devices on energy-isolating components.
-Following these procedures ensures that equipment is denergized and unexpected startup and/or release of stored energy is prevented.
+Following these procedures ensures that equipment is deenergized and unexpected startup and/or release of stored energy is prevented.
 Injuries to personnel during equipment servicing and maintenance are greatly reduced with a properly implemented lockout/tagout program.

-- ☐ List the principles of a lockout/tagout program. - Identify lockout/tagout devices. - Explain the responsibilities of the authorized employee.
+- □ State the purpose of a lockout/tagout program. - □ List the principles of a lockout/tagout program. - □ Identify lockout/tagout devices. - Explain the responsibilities of the authorized employee.